- Location: Illinois

-You'll need to take two kinds of tests to get your CDL―written and behind the wheel.
+You'll need to take different kinds of tests to get your CDL―written and behind the wheel.
 The basic written test for the Illinois CDL consists of a multiple-choice general knowledge quiz.

 - A pre-trip inspection of the vehicle conducted by the applicant while the examiner watches.

 - A basic controls-skills test showing that the applicant knows where all of the controls are and can safely operate the vehicle and maneuver it through a marked path.

 - The actual driving test itself along a predetermined route, with the inspector in the vehicle with the applicant.
 This test must be conducted using a vehicle that has a seat and seatbelt for the examiner, even if the applicant will normally be driving a vehicle with no second seat.
 The vehicle must also be properly registered.

 You might be able to pass the written test just by studying the manual.
 But to pass the road test, you're may need professional training from a commercial driving school.

 Once you've passed your written exams, you will have to demonstrate your skills on the road.
 These tests need to be scheduled beforehand, and you need to provide the appropriate vehicle along with proof of current insurance for it.

 If You Fail Your Written or Road Test